An UNDO Project

 • American Community Survey, 2018-2022.
 Suitland, MD: U.S. Census Bureau.

-10. Flavored tobacco: Proportion of stores that sell flavored non-cigarette tobacco products
+10. Flavored Tobacco: Proportion of stores that sell flavored non-cigarette tobacco products

 80.6%